 You have health insurance, so are you covered out of the country?
-As noted by US News & World Report in a recent survey, coverage overseas varies widely.3 So ask your health insurance carrier what’s covered in your particular policy, where is it covered and how are medical evacuations handled?
+Coverage overseas varies widely.
+So ask your health insurance carrier what’s covered in your particular policy, where is it covered and how are medical evacuations handled?
 In addition, the Centers for Disease Control and Prevention encourages travelers to ask what's excluded from their policy, such as risky activities.

 It also is advisable to check the terms and conditions of your auto insurance.
 While your auto insurance policy may provide coverage if you have an accident in a rental, that’s usually only applicable in the United States and Canada, with some coverage in Mexico.

 Finding the best travel insurance plan

 From whom you purchase your plan is almost as important as the plan itself.
 While travel providers often offer coverage, you may want to consider a third-party such as travel agents, insurance providers, travel insurance specialists, or online aggregators.
 The issue with buying directly from the travel provider is if you purchase from a cruise line, for instance, and that company becomes insolvent, you may have trouble getting reimbursed for your tickets.

 Another option is to check with your credit card issuer, because some cards, especially higher-tier reward cards, offer protection as a cardholder benefit.
 But no matter where you obtain travel insurance from, consider a plan with 24/7 assistance, with contact information accessible from your destination.

 Things to Keep in Mind